natj/guide-to-configuring-arch-on-lenovo-carbon-x1-gen7/README.md

 ```
 NOTE: blueman automates all of this so not really needed in real life usage scenario.

-Apparantly, a better way to debug this is by first stoppign the service
+Apparantly, a better way to debug this is by first stopping the service
 ```
 systemctl stop bluetooth
 ```